apple/ml-hypersim/examples/00_empty_scene/README.md

 This script generates an identity distortion model, i.e., a distortion model that exactly mimics the case when lens distortion is turned off.

 The lens distortion model consists of a single file.
 In this tutorial example it is named `camera_lens_distortion.hdf5`.
-The file contains an RxCx3 array of rays in camera space.
+The file contains an RxCx3 array of rays in camera-space.
 Each ray is stored in [x,y,z] order.
 The convention in the Hypersim Toolkit is that the top-left value in this array is the desired ray at the top-left corner of the top-left pixel in the rendered image.
 Likewise for the bottom-right value.
 All other rays are assumed to be evenly spaced in a grid pattern, relative to the underlying pixel grid.
 The ratio (R-1)/(C-1) must equal the ratio H/W, where H and W are the height and width of the rendered images in pixels.

 &nbsp;
 ## Adding the camera trajectory to a vrscene file